mozzarellaV8/federal-firearms-licenses/01-milestone-report.md

 - **Build a set of features of the American public in relation to firearms licenses**.
 These 'features' include **educational**, **economic**, **legislative**, **race**, and **workforce** characteristics by state.
 - **Establish broad patterns and identify outliers in US firearm culture**.
 By providing an overview of firearms trends and anomolies across the states, more specific questions can be asked in regards to firearms.
 - **Provide a foundation for further exploration**, with finer grain data in any of the above mentioned fields.
 For example - if the relationship between _**working class industry**_ and _**firearms licenses**_ was of interest, then finer grain data than that provided by the US Census could be used to cross-compare against firearms data provided by the ATF.

-- Again, because of exceptions in certain laws, and the existence of black market trade - only Federal Firearms Licenses will be considered.
-FFLs, in this case, can be considered a certain 'metric' for a United States concensus on what is permissible (and possibly, extreme) in firearms culture.
+Again, because of exceptions in certain laws, and the existence of black market trade - only Federal Firearms Licenses will be considered.
+FFLs, in this case, can be considered a certain 'metric' for a United States concensus on what is permissible (and possibly extreme) in firearms culture.

 ## United States Census